taranis-ai/taranis-ai/README.md

 - use wordlists for filtering and highlighting
 - publish the self-service asset management portal to your constituency and allow them to set various notification profiles for those times when a vulnerability hits their product.

-Hardware requirements: make sure to have at least 2 GB of RAM and 5 GB of disk storage available for running, 20 GB of disk storage if you want to build the project from scratch.
+Hardware requirements: make sure to have at least 2 GB of RAM, 2 CPU cores and 5 GB of disk storage available for running, 20 GB of disk storage if you want to build the project from scratch.